 When you go to lay soil around the plant stem, make sure that you aren’t packing down the soil too much.
 Your plant won’t have the proper drainage by doing so.

-Another thing to consider doing is to lay mulch just like you would around your flower beds.
-Mulch helps plants to retain moisture easier and it looks nice too.
+Another thing to consider doing is to lay mulch or compost just like you would around your flower beds that are planted in the ground.
+Mulch helps plants to retain moisture more easily, and it looks nice too.
 Just make sure that you leave about an inch of space around the stem.

 Add Fertilizer to Feed Your Plants as Needed

-Your plants in the container gardens need not only water to drink, but also food to eat as well.
+Your plants in the container gardens need not only water to flourish, but also nutrients to absorb.
 Before you even plant them in their containers, make sure there is fertilizer to get them started.
 Pay close attention to your plants and keep up with the fertilizer as needed, about once every other week.

 Keep them Looking Attractive

-Container gardens are naturally a focal point in your backyard so it’s important that you keep them looking good.
+Container gardens are naturally a focal point in your backyard, deck, patio, or window box, so it’s important that you keep them looking good.
 Keep up with the pruning and deadhead any flowers that become spent.
 If certain plants are not growing well, go ahead and dig them out and replace them with something else, or allow the other plants in the container to fill in.

 Please Check Out What To Plant Each Month: